-- ✓ Demonstrate compassion, integrity, and respect for others. - Demonstrate sensitivity and responsiveness to a diverse patient population, including but not limited to diversity in gender, age, culture, race, religion, disabilities, and sexual orientation. - ✓ Demonstrate sensitivity to issues of age, race, gender, and religion with patients, family, and members of the healthcare team. - ✓ Demonstrate respect for patient privacy and autonomy. - ✓ Remain honest with all individuals at all times in conveying issues of patient care. - $\checkmark$ Respond to the needs of the patient above one's own needs and desires. - ✓ Maintain high standards of ethical behavior in all professional activities. - Demonstrate a commitment to the continuity of patient care to carrying out professional responsibilities or through assuring that those responsibilities are fully and accurately conveyed others acting in his/her stead.

-- Understand the institutional policy on duty hours and remain compliant with all duty hour regulations.
-Residents must enter the number of hours spent in the hospital into the tracking system within 24 hours of duty. - ✓ Be properly and professionally attired at all times while engaged in patient care. - ✓ Be properly and professionally groomed at all times when engaged in patient care. - ✓ At all times treat patients, families, and all members of the healthcare team with respect. - Reliably be present in prearranged places at prearranged times except when actively engaged in the treatment of a medical or surgical emergency.
+- ✓ Demonstrate compassion, integrity, and respect for others. - ✓ Demonstrate sensitivity and responsiveness to a diverse patient population, including but not limited to diversity in gender, age, culture, race, religion, disabilities, and sexual orientation. - ✓ Demonstrate sensitivity to issues of age, race, gender, and religion with patients, family, and members of the healthcare team. - ✓ Demonstrate respect for patient privacy and autonomy. - Remain honest with all individuals at all times in conveying issues of patient care. - ✓ Respond to the needs of the patient above one's own needs and desires. - ✓ Maintain high standards of ethical behavior in all professional activities. - ✓ Demonstrate a commitment to the continuity of patient care to carrying out professional responsibilities or through assuring that those responsibilities are fully and accurately conveyed others acting in his/her stead. - ✓ Understand the institutional policy on duty hours and remain compliant with all duty hour regulations.
+Residents must enter the number of hours spent in the hospital into the tracking system weekly.. - ✓ Be properly and professionally attired at all times while engaged in patient care. - ✓ At all times treat patients, families, and all members of the healthcare team with respect. - ✓ Reliably be present in prearranged places at prearranged times except when actively engaged in the treatment of a medical or surgical emergency.
 The resident must notify the appropriate supervisor if he or she will be unable to be present. - ✓ Remain compliant with all required training designated by the institution.